Meet Our Team

 Emma Allen believes that quality education is the most fundamental part of a just and equitable society.
 She is dedicated to pushing students to their full potential so that they have all the tools necessary to excel in college and become agents of change.
 Before teaching at the Kauffman School, Ms. Allen taught third grade at Guadalupe Centers Elementary School (formerly Academia de Ninos) and then moved on to teach Algebra I and Geometry to 9th and 10th graders at Alta Vista High School.
 She is an alumna of Teach For America - Kansas City.
 She received her Bachelor of Sciences in Psychology and Religion from Florida State University in Tallahassee, FL.
 Ms. Allen joined the Kauffman School team because of the prevailing school culture of achievement.
 She is thrilled to work with diverse learners and celebrate students' achievements over this school year.

-Bess Bailey, 12th Grade AP Research Teacher
+Bess Bailey, 12th Grade AP Research and Writing Teacher

 Bess Bailey believes that all children in Kansas City deserve an opportunity for excellent education and if given that opportunity can succeed academically.
 She also believes the key to excellent education is excellent, dedicated, and caring teachers.
 Mrs. Bailey studied at Mississippi University for Women, where she earned her Bachelor of Arts in History and Political Sciences.
 She continued her education at University of Missouri-St. Louis, where she earned her Master of Education in Secondary Education.
 Prior to joining the staff at the Kauffman School, Mrs. Bailey taught third and fourth grade at Gladstone Elementary School in the Kansas City Public Schools district.
 Mrs. Bailey is excited to be a part of a staff that is greatly impacting the growing movement to provide quality education to all children in Kansas City.